Tuesday Sunset Parade

 Lincoln Memorial

-Since September 1956, marching and musical units from Marine Barracks, Washington, D.C., have been paying tribute to those whose "Uncommon valor was a common virtue" by presenting Sunset Parades in the shadow of the 32-foot-high figures of the United States Marine Corps War Memorial.
+Since September 1956, marching and musical units from Marine Barracks, Washington, D.C., have been paying tribute to those whose "uncommon valor was a common virtue" by presenting Sunset Parades in the shadow of the 32-foot-high figures of the United States Marine Corps War Memorial.

 01